savvasdalkitsis/MultiTouch-Gestures-Java/README.md

 Remark for OS X
 ---------------
 The built-in Java scrolling listeners are not as smooth as the one provided in this project.
-So I highly recommend checking it out.
 This gives you the native OS X scrolling experience.